Soviet calendar: Five-day weeks

 Each day of the five-day week was labeled by either one of five colors or a Roman numeral from I to V. Each worker was assigned a color or number to identify his or her day of rest.

 Eighty percent of each factory's workforce was at work every day (except holidays) in an attempt to increase production while 20% were resting.
-But if spouses, and their relatives and friends, were assigned different colors or numbers, they would not have a common rest day for their family and social life.
+But when spouses, and their relatives and friends, were assigned different colors or numbers, they did not have a common rest day for their family and social life.
 Furthermore, machines broke down more frequently both because they were used by workers not familiar with them, and because no maintenance could be performed on machines that were never idle in factories with continuous schedules (24 hours/day every day).
-Five-day weeks (and later six-day weeks) "made it impossible to observe Sunday as a day of rest.
+Five-day weeks (and later six-day weeks) "made it impossible to observe Sunday as a day of rest."

 The colors vary depending on the source consulted.
 The 1930 color calendar displayed here has days of purple, blue, yellow, red, and green, in that order beginning 1 January.
 Blue was supported by an anonymous writer in 1936 as the second day of the week, but he stated that red was the first day of the week.
 However, most sources replace blue with either pink, orange, or peach, all of which specify the different order yellow, pink/orange/peach, red, purple, and green.